 Vegan Cobb Salad: A classic American main-dish salad, the traditional Cobb salad consists of rows of uncooked vegetables, meats, and eggs arranged in rows on salad greens, served with a mustardy vinaigrette.
 This vegan Cobb salad recipe swaps in plant-based proteins for the traditional chicken and bacon, and replaces the customary hard-boiled eggs with chickpeas.

 Roasted Root Vegetable Salad: Since they taste just as good at room temperature as they do hot out of the oven, roots are presented here in an appetizing roasted root vegetable salad.
 Root vegetables are abundant in the cooler months, and come in so many earthy hues.
-Roasting root vegetables in a hot oven is the best way to bring out their mellow, slightly sweet flavors.
 You can vary this dish each time you make it, choosing from among parsnips, turnips, sweet potatoes, red or golden beets.